s3xysteak/fnclip/README.md

 > 🔨 Still WIP bro plz do not use it.

-Just like so many other tool libraries.
-But **you can use functions only what you want** by clipboard/cli.
+Just like many other tool libraries, but **you can use only the functions you need** through the clipboard or CLI.

-Sometimes I just want maybe one tool function, by I had to install a whole library.
+Sometimes I just want maybe one tool function, but I had to install a whole library.
 When I tried to just copy what I want, I found a lots of complex dependencies...
 Which is so annoying.
 Thus this library was born.

 ## ✨ Features